Christina Aguilera Teases Potential Duet With Britney Spears

 “It’s like, if I’m going to be demure and innocent, that’s okay.
 But if I’m going to just be myself, I’m trouble,” she then added.

-Per Entertainment Tonight Canada, Aguilera also spoke out about potentially reunited with Spears back in June of this year after seeing a photo of the two together with a number of other big pop stars from the early 2000s including *NSYNC and Jennifer Lopez for a special Grammys gathering.
+Per Entertainment Tonight Canada, Aguilera also spoke out about potentially being reunited with Spears back in June of this year after seeing a photo of the two together with a number of other big pop stars from the early 2000s, including *NSYNC and Jennifer Lopez for a special Grammys gathering.

 “I can’t lie.
 It’s always good to see Britney.
 It’s always good to see her,” Xtina responded when asked which of the artists she’s been most excited to reunite with if MTV’s TRL decided to recreate the photo snapped in the year 2000 today.